The Truth About Using Hydrogen Peroxide for Teeth Whitening

 You can blame it on Hollywood or Instagram, but it’s undeniable—everyone wants a bright, white smile.
 This has led to an explosion of teeth whitening solution options or “bleaching” products, and many of them contain hydrogen peroxide.

 “Hydrogen peroxide has actually been used in teeth bleaching products and oral care products like toothpaste and mouthwash for decades,” dentist and Waterpik spokesperson Chris Strandburg, DDS, tells Health.

 But is hydrogen peroxide really safe, and—for those who’re on a quest for the perfect Hollywood smile—how effective is it as a teeth whitener?
 Our Melbourne teeth whitening dental professionals are here to help and provide some more context and clarity to these questions about whitening teeth.

 What is hydrogen peroxide, and how does it make teeth whiter?

-But because hydrogen peroxide is a potent bleaching agent, it’s typically diluted with a whitening product, such as baking soda, to prevent damage to the enamel and gums.
+But because hydrogen peroxide is a potent natural bleaching agent, it’s typically diluted with a whitening product, such as baking soda, to prevent damage to the enamel and gums.